Longju Bai's Homepage

 longju@umich.edu

 Hi!
-I’m a research assistant at the University of Michigan, Ann Arbor, where I’m advised by Prof. Rada Mihalcea.
-I’m also very fortunate to be working with Prof. Oana Ignat (Santa Clara University) and Prof. Huan Sun (Ohio State University).
-I couldn’t appreciate their invaluable insights and guidance more!
+I’m a first-year PhD student in the Computer Science and Engineering Department at the University of Michigan, Ann Arbor, where I’m advised by Prof. Rada Mihalcea.
+I’m also fortunate to work closely with Prof. Jiaxin Pei (University of Texas, Austin) and Prof. Veronica Perez-Rosas (Texas State University).
+I’m deeply grateful for their invaluable insights and guidance.

-Previously, I received my master’s degree in Electrical and Computer Engineering from the University of Michigan, Ann Arbor, with a specialization in Signal and Image Processing and the Machine Learning track.
+Previously, I received my master’s degree in Electrical and Computer Engineering from the University of Michigan, Ann Arbor, specializing in Signal and Image Processing with a Machine Learning track.

 -